aiekick/ImGuiFileDialog/README.md

 ## Features

+- C Api (succesfully tested with CimGui)
 - Separate system for call and display
 	- Can have many function calls with different parameters for one display function, for example
 - Can create a custom pane with any widgets via function binding
 	- This pane can block the validation of the dialog
 	- Can also display different things according to current filter and UserDatas
 - Advanced file style for file/dir/link coloring / icons / font
+    - predefined form or user custom form by lambda function (the lambda mode is not available for the C API)
 - Multi-selection (ctrl/shift + click) :
 	- 0 => Infinite
 	- 1 => One file (default)
 	- n => n files
 - Compatible with MacOs, Linux, Windows
 	- Windows version can list drives
 - Supports modal or standard dialog types
 - Select files or directories
 - Filter groups and custom filter names